samhohcm/RobotArm-Motors-Worksheet/index.md

             </pre>
         </div>
         <br>
-        <p>This bit over here, these are <b>functions</b> that can be used for common commands to the motors.
-It's a bit complicated, but you can think of it as a set of instructions that you would use very often, so you write a function so you won't have to type up the whole thing over and over again!</p>
+        <p>This bit over here, these are <b>functions</b> that can be used for common commands to the motors that we've already written for you.</p>
         <div style ="height:300px;overflow-y:scroll">
           <pre class="prettyprint">
             def servoWrite(self, servo, degrees):